angularlicious/angular-for-net-developers/README.md

 A discussion about Angular for .NET developers.
 There are many transferable skills that make .NET developers excellent Angular developers.

+> Sample Angular Application: The [github-search application](https://github.com/buildmotion/github-search) demonstrates some of the patterns, layers, and project structure that will be familiar to .NET developers.

+The sample application demonstrates the following:

+* a solution approach using Angular Workspace
+* using shared library projects
+  * cross-cutting concern libraries
+  * rule engine
+* a solution with application projects (Single-page Application)
+* service and business logic layers
+* reactive programming using Rxjs

 ## TypeScript

 * Microsoft